firebase/geofire-java/README.md

     @Override
     public void onGeoQueryReady() {
-        System.out.println("All initial key entered events have been fired!");
+        System.out.println("All initial data has been loaded and events have been fired!");
     }

     @Override